-- A Student Activity Request Form must be submitted to the Associate Dean of Student Development and Success. - The Student Activity Request must be submitted a minimum of 14 working days prior to the proposed event. - A request for off- ampus speakers or performers must be made a minimum of 14 working days prior to the issuance of an invitation by the student organization. - The activity is considered approved once the student Organization Advisor receives a return copy of the Student Activity request with all required signatures.
-If the Organization Advisor does not receive the submitted Student Activity Request within seven days of submission, the student organization is not authorized to move forward with planning as though approved. - If an activity is not approved, the Office of Student Development and Success will notify the Organization Advisor and will present a copy of the Student Activity Request with an attached explanation of the disapproval. - If the organization does not agree with the decision, the organization may appeal the decision to the Vice President/Dean of Student and Administrative Services.
-The ruling of the Vice President/Dean of Student and Administrative Services is final. - If the activity requires students to miss class in order to participate, the Organization Advisor must obtain permission for excused absence by completing a Request for Excused Absence-College Function form and submitting it to the Office of Student Development and Success.
+- A Student Activity Request Form must be submitted to the Associate Dean of Student Development and Success. - The Student Activity Request must be submitted a minimum of 14 working days prior to the proposed event. - A request for off-campus speakers or performers must be made a minimum of 14 working days prior to the issuance of an invitation by the student organization. - The activity is considered approved once the student Organization Advisor receives a return copy of the Student Activity request with all required signatures.
+If the Organization Advisor does not receive the submitted Student Activity Request within seven days of submission, the student organization is not authorized to move forward with planning as though approved. - If an activity is not approved, the Office of Student Development and Success will notify the Organization Advisor and will present a copy of the Student Activity Request with an attached explanation of the disapproval. - If the organization does not agree with the decision, the organization may appeal the decision to the Dean of Students and College Services.
+The ruling of the Dean of Students and College Services is final. - If the activity requires students to miss class in order to participate, the Organization Advisor must obtain permission for excused absence by completing a Request for Excused Absence-College Function form and submitting it to the Office of Student Development and Success.
 This form should be submitted at least two working weeks in advance.